top of page

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park

 The higher we climbed the more interesting things became.
-After climbing the slope that paralleled the wall, we needed to traverse along a very narrow ledge and then climb above the 'white wall' to reach a safe landing spot.
+After scaling the slope that adjacent to the wall, we had to navigate a very narrow ledge and then climb over the 'white wall' to arrive at a secure landing area.

 Climbing rock ledge on hike leading to summit of Pinto Mountain in Joshua Tree National Park